Do not worry about tomorrow for tomorrow will

 Subs for a wedding?
 Is that acceptable?
 If Jimmy John’s was in play as a wedding caterer, is it possible to bring in a hot dog vendor and a beer man?
 Could they work the aisles during the ceremony like a baseball game?

 Before I thought about peanuts and cracker jacks, my sandwich was tossed onto the counter.

 Taking a final drive down Franklin, I listened to the announcer on the radio lament for she was having another birthday.
 I could relate.
 Mine was a couple weeks before and it was impossible not to be reflective.
 Whatever the sentiment, I was glad to be turning off of Franklin.
-Lyndale Avenue never looked so good.
-Soon it would merge with Hennepin and open wide like a delta.
-From there I would be on my way back to work with the firm belief that I drove through a chaotic core of car accidents, apartment fires, police raids and a possible trap with a snow shovel.
-All around disaster lay but I passed unscathed.
+Soon Lyndale would merge with Hennepin and open wide like a delta.
+From there I would drive back to work with the firm belief that I passed through a chaotic scene of car accidents, apartment fires, police raids and a possible trap with a snow shovel.
+All around disaster lay but I remained unscathed.

-What more could I ask from a Tuesday?
+What more could one ask from a Tuesday?

 † The places are real.
 The events happened although not on the same day.
 The names have been changed to protect the hungry.